tranlg99/L4_project/meetings/meeting8.md

 __Predition model inputs__

-Images fed to FCN ResNet50 segmenatation model have to be normalized using `mean = [0.485, 0.456, 0.406]` and `std = [0.229, 0.224, 0.225]` - Whenever we use a pre-trained model for evaluation, then we have to use the mean and standard deviation on the dataset that it has been trained on. (does the same apply for fine-tuning?)
+Images fed to FCN ResNet50 segmenatation model have to be normalized using `mean = [0.485, 0.456, 0.406]` and `std = [0.229, 0.224, 0.225]` - Whenever we use a pre-trained model for evaluation, then we have to use the mean and standard deviation on the dataset that it has been trained on.
 A single image has the format of `[batch_size x channels x height x width]`.

 ### Questions